elzacontiero/SpartaSafariPark/README.md

 # Sparta Safari Park

-The project contains a number of subpackages related to different aspects of Java develpment taught in the Sparta Bootcamp.
+The project contains a number of subpackages related to different aspects of Java development taught at Sparta Bootcamp.

 The base package is `com.sparta.ec`, where the subpackages are located.